tinymce/tinymce-docs/rtc/jwt-authentication.md

 ## Need help?

 {{ site.companyname }} recommends looking into how JWT works; some knowledge about JWT is necessary to implement RTC.
-This can be tricky, so if you need some help contact our support.
+This can be tricky, so if you need some help contact our support team.

 ## PHP token provider endpoint example

 This example uses the [Firebase JWT library](https://github.com/firebase/php-jwt) provided through the Composer dependency manager.

-The private key should be a private key generated at {{site.accountpage}}.
+`$privateKey` should be a private key generated at {{site.accountpage}}.

 ### jwt.php